-I love my job because I like to work with people.
-I love clothes and have a very diverse understanding of how they are made, along with considerable knowledge on clothing quality and styling.
-I work to provide the Hugo Boss customer service and sales associates the right tools to provide an excellent shopping and customer service experience.
+I love my job because it combines my interpersonal skills with my knowledge of how to make and style quality clothes.
+I work to provide the Hugo Boss customer service and sales associates team with the tools to create a memorable and stress-free shopping experience for the customer.
 Understanding the brand’s customer is an important part of the job—and one that comes easily to me.
-I like the team I work with, my schedule, and the experience I am gaining.
-But working in fashion isn’t something that’s easy, per se—I have worked hard.
-Here are my five rules for breaking into fashion with style and grace.
+I like my team, my schedule, and the experience I am gaining.
+I am finally starting to make my mark on the industry.

-Intern, and make an impression.
+Intern and make an impression.

-The best fashion intern knows how to be everything and anything for everyone.
-Here are some of the tools you need to do such an all-encompassing thing: You need a GPS on your phone for navigating the trains, in order to drop off all the samples you courier from one place to another.
-You need comfortable, but cute walking shoes.
-You need to learn to be an Excel wizard.
-(This will either ruin or run your life.)
-You also need a thick skin because most people you work with and for won’t necessarily treat with with respect.
-They will treat you like you’re the hired help when, in fact, you are working for free.
-Don’t let this stop you.
+An additional non-material item you need as an intern is thick skin as sadly most people don’t necessarily treat interns with respect.
+Many will treat you like you’re the hired help when, in fact, you are working for free.
+Don’t allow this to discourage you.
 Instead, make the experience worth your while.
 Work like you want your boss’s job.
 Learn everything you can and always volunteer to do the harder tasks.

 You will be poor for a long time, accept it.

-How to look good living on pennies.
+Learn how to look good on a low budget.

 Don’t listen to or become a horrible boss.

-Know who you are and stay humble.
+Know who you are and what you want to do.

-I started out wanting to do PR, but I realized the hours and intense environment weren’t for me.
-I gravitated toward customer service because I excell at understanding a brand, I know quality and I work well with a variety of people.
-In Customer service, I started out in a call center at Burberry before becoming a chat specialist at Hugo Boss.
-I began as a freelancer, then after less than a year, I was hired full time as the customer service and live chat coordinator.
-I believe I was hired full-time because I finally started to love what I do.
-I worked hard, listened, learned and made an impression on the people I work with.
+Additionally, given my diverse experience in the fashion industry I was able to quickly rule out what I didn’t want to do.
+I started out wanting to do PR, but realized the hours and intense environment was not for me.
+I gravitated toward customer service because I excel at understanding a brand.
+I recognize quality and I work well with a variety of people.
+I started out in a call center at Burberry before becoming a chat specialist at Hugo Boss.
+I began as a freelancer with Boss, but after less than a year, I was hired full time as the customer service and live chat coordinator.
+My promotion was a result of my superiors noticing that I love what I do.
+I work hard, listen, learn and make an impression on the people I work with.